Hearing Aid Fitting

 Step 1

-The Audiologist will start by explaining the process to you and begin by inspecting your ear canals to ensure they are clear.
-Your hearing instruments will be connected to the computer which is how the Audiogist is able to make acoustic adjustments during the fitting.
-She will turn you toward the Real Ear Measurement machine and in our offices, we use the Verifit by Audioscan.
-This equipment is the gold standard in hearing aid verification.
-People often ask me, “Why not do a retest of my hearing in the sound booth and measure the improvement made by the hearing instruments?
+People often ask, “Why not do a retest of my hearing in the sound booth and measure the improvement made by the hearing instruments?”
 This is the way we used to verify hearing instrument fittings in the old days.
 The problem with this method is that that the advancements in feedback and noise management have made this method less reliable.
 Often, the hearing instrument will confuse the pure tone sounds with feedback or noise and therefore will try to cancel these signals.

 Step 2

-The Audiologist will put a small microphone down your ear canal which will measure the output of the sound as it reaches your eardrum.
-Your new hearing instrument will then be placed on top of this microphone and the hearing instruments will be turned on.
-At this point, there will be a variety of speech signals presented from the Verifit that will allow the audiologist to adjust the hearing aids in such a way that we can ensure the right amount of volume is presented at each frequency.
-An important part of this measurement is ensuring sound does not exceed your loudness tolerance levels.
+At this point, there will be a variety of speech signals presented from the Verifit that will allow the clinician to adjust the hearing aids in such a way that we can ensure the right amount of volume is presented at each frequency.

 Step 3

-• Care and cleaning of the instruments
+• Care and cleaning of the instruments.

 • Insertion into the ear.